Weights for relative motives; relation with mixed complexes of sheaves: Preliminaries: relative motives and weight structures

 \subsection{Beilinson motives (after Cisinski and Deglise)}

-We list some of the properties of the triangulated categories of Beilinson motives (this is the version of relative Voevodsky's motives with rational coefficients defined by Cisinski and Deglise).
+We list some of the properties of the triangulated categories of Beilinson motives (this is the version of relative Voevodsky's motives with rational coefficients described by Cisinski and Deglise).
+Sometimes we will need the following restriction on schemes.

-\begin{defi} We will call a scheme $S$ {\it reasonable} if there exists an excellent separated scheme $S_0$ of dimension lesser than or equal to $2$ such that $S$ is (separated and) of finite type over $S_0$. \end{defi}
+\begin{defi} We will call a separated scheme $S$ {\it reasonable} if there exists an excellent separated scheme $S_0$ of dimension lesser than or equal to $2$ such that $S$ is of finite type over $S_0$. \end{defi}

-\begin{pr} Let $X$ be an (excellent separated finite dimensional) scheme; $f:X\to Y$ is a (separated) finite type morphism.
+\begin{pr} Let $X,Y$ be (excellent separated finite dimensional) schemes; $f:X\to Y$ is a finite type morphism. \begin{enumerate}